-“Remember what I said about what would happen if you ever harmed her again,” John drawled.
+“Remember what I said would happen if you ever harmed her again,” John drawled.

 John wore a small, goading smile.
-“The other night, she came home with a bruise on her arm from you.”
+“The other night, she came home with a bruise on her arm.
+A bruise that you put there.”

 “That was nothing.”

-Father turned fully toward him and lifted the pistol.
+Father took a step toward him.
 “What did you do?”

 “What I told you I would.”